yazz/VisualJS/README.md

 ### How does Visual Javascript compare to Javascript frameworks like VueJS, React , and Angular?
 First off, Visual Javascript, uses VueJS under the hood to  build UI components.
 Visual Javascript is very different to all those frameworks as Visual Javascript does not require deep coding skills or knowledge of HTML.
-You do need to know some Javascript to use Visual Javascript though
+You do need to know some Javascript to use Visual Javascript though.

 ### How does Visual Javascript compare to Airtable?
 It doesn't.
-Well, Airtable is a database tool which can have apps built on top of as well, whereas Visual Javascript really is to build apps on top of enterprise APIs and databases
+Well, Airtable is a database tool which can have apps built on top of as well, whereas Visual Javascript really is to build apps on top of enterprise APIs and databases.
+It must be noted that every Visual Javascript application does have a built in SQLite database as well.

 ### How does Visual Javascript compare to Anvil?